anhgelus/biotechnica-challenge/README.md

 ## Content

-In this repo you will see two main folder:
+In this repo you will see one main folder:

 - The "modpack" folder
-- The "mod" folder

 ### Modpack folder